AlexLiang27/musicplayerapp/README.md

 ## Phase 4: Task 2

 I have chosen option 1 which was to test and design a class in my model package that is robust.
-The class that is designed to be robust is the Audio class in the model package.
-Specifically, the method setCurrentAudioStream.
-This method has a test class with two exceptions; one where the exception is expected and another where the exception is not expected.
+The class that is designed to be robust is the Song class in the model package.
+Specifically, when the song's artist name length given is not a reasonable length and also when the song name length is not a reasonable length.
+This exception I created called SetSongException gets thrown in the constructor of the class song when the requirements of my if statements are met.

+## Phase 4: Task 3